 A non compete agreement (NCA) is used to safeguard a business’s competitive interests.
 This document is used by a business when it has a unique product or service and would like to block its current employees or other associates like clients or partners from starting a similar business (usually within a certain radius like 10 miles or certain time frame) and stealing their clients.

-If you are unsure of how to handle a situation or you want to customize your own non compete agreement, check out LawTrades.
-LawTrades is an online legal service provider that will match you with a dedicated attorney to meet your specific needs.
-Plans start at $50 a month.
-Get your first month free.
+If you are unsure of how to handle a situation or you want to customize your own non compete agreement, check out Rocket Lawyer.
+It is an online legal service provider that offers custom documents and additional legal assistance if needed.
+Plans start at $39.99 a month, and it offers a 7-day free trial.

 Free Non Compete Agreement Template

 Let’s start with our free non compete agreement template.
 However, you might want to quickly check our table on states that exclude non compete agreements.
 Please note that this article contains general information only, so you should consult your own legal professional before making any decisions on NCA contracts.

 Below is a free non compete agreement template from Docracy.
 Click here to download it as a PDF.
 Remember, you can get in touch with legal experts at Rocket Lawyer to customize this for your own business.